-Throughout the game, you get to control the three different Spider-Man versions as you explore the different stages and fight your way through loads of enemies.
-Each Spider-Man has his own set of powers and abilities: the present day Spider-Man has his usual web-slinging and wall crawling abilities; Spider-Man 2099 can’t shoot out webs but can still stick to walls and has the ability to glide short distances; Spider-Man Noir he can’t stick to walls but he can shoot out webs and reveal hidden “secrets” in the area where he’s at.
+Throughout the game, you get to control the three different Spider-Man versions as you explore different stages and fight your way through loads of enemies.
+Each Spider-Man has his own set of powers and abilities.
+The present day Spider-Man has his usual web-slinging and wall crawling abilities.
+Spider-Man 2099 can’t shoot out webs but can still stick to walls and has the ability to glide short distances.
+Lastly, Spider-Man Noir can’t stick to walls but he can shoot out webs and reveal hidden “secrets” in the area where he’s at.

 Eventually, each Spider-Man will get to learn each other’s unique abilities in order to fully explore all of the areas in their respective dimension.
 Also, the three Spider-Men can learn new abilities via upgrades that they’ll discover as they progress through the game, such as insulated webbing and the ability to dash and build momentum.
 These abilities eventually become necessary in order to explore some of the more difficult to reach areas in the game.